Best May Dividend Paying Stocks

 The annual dividend rate is, therefore, $1 per share.
 Calculated as 4 quarterly dividends per year multiplied by 25 cents.

 And let’s say XYZ stock is trading at $20 per share.
 So, we have a dividend yield of $1 annual dividend per share divided by $20.
-Or, a 5% dividend yield.
-That’s how dividends function as it relates to the dividend yield.

-So, as a stock price rises.
-Its dividend yield falls.
-And, vice-versa.
+So, as a stock price rises, its dividend yield falls.
+And vice-versa.

 Dividend Payout Ratio For Stocks Paying Dividends In May